Skip to content

 Restart the application

-Restart of the Python application can be done using our service management panel in the [WWW] tab (/ Strona_WWW/), or using the command Devil account management system:` devil www DOMAIN restart.
+Restart of the Python application can be done using our hosting account panel in the WWW tab, or using the Devil account management system command: devil www DOMAIN restart.

 Process limit for Phusion Passenger